 PCOS Divas know that food is medicine.
-Women with PCOS can use their grocery stores and farmer’s markets like pharmacies in order to nourish our bodies and ease our symptoms.
+Women with PCOS can use their grocery stores and farmer’s markets like pharmacies in order to nourish their bodies and ease their symptoms.
 The best medicine for PCOS is also the best diet for PCOS.

 Avoid endocrine (hormone) disrupting chemicals, by choosing organic and/or locally grown produce whenever possible.
 If fresh, local, organic choices are limited or unavailable, fresh-frozen organic vegetables and fruits are a good choice.
 Just make sure you read the ingredient label to avoid any unwanted additives, namely sugar and preservatives.

 While most of the foods on this list are fruits and vegetables, I encourage you to include clean protein (fish, poultry, lean meat, and legumes) and whole grains.
 A well-rounded diet will keep you nourished, energized, and satisfied.

 Glorious greens such as romaine lettuce, red leaf lettuce, kale, chard, spinach, collards, beet greens, dandelions, endive, basil, parsley, and arugula are the very BEST low-calorie, high fiber, low glycemic index food sources of essential vitamins and minerals out there.

 Greens improve digestion and absorption of nutrients in the gut, improve glucose regulation and overall endocrine function, and reduce the risk of metabolic, cardiovascular, and autoimmune diseases, and cancer.